5 new COVID-19 deaths reported in Yellowstone County, including 17th at Canyon Creek

 Yellowstone County has seven licensed nursing homes and 36 licensed assisted living facilities for a total of 894 nursing home beds and 1,303 assisted living beds.

-Initially, testing found two staff members and two residents had tested positive.
+Initially, testing found two staff members and two residents positive for COVID-19.

-Two more staff members, in this case registered nurses, tested positive over the weekend, according to Parker Powell, the CEO of the Glendive Medical Center which manages the state facility.
+Two more staff members, in this case registered nurses, tested positive over the weekend, according to Parker Powell, the CEO of the Glendive Medical Center.
+The medical center manages the state facility.

-One of the positive tests came through surveillance testing, which Powell previously said the veterans home has been doing weekly for several months.
+One of the positive tests came through surveillance testing, which Powell previously said the veterans home has been conducting weekly for several months.

 Another positive test was found because the person was symptomatic.
-Both people were in self-quarantine and contact tracing was ongong, Powell said late Monday afternoon.
+Both people were in self-quarantine and contact tracing was ongoing, Powell said late Monday afternoon.

 No employees or residents have been hospitalized and Powell said the initial residents who tested positive "are recovering well."

-The county also added 19 new COVID-19 cases, the second-most of any county Tuesday morning.
+Among counties reporting new cases Tuesday, Yellowstone County added 19, the second-most of any county Tuesday morning.

-Only Cascade County, where 53 inmates and two staff members of the county jail recently tested positive for COVID-19, reported more COVID-19 cases Tuesday morning with 39.
+Cascade County had the highest number of new cases reported Tuesday morning with 39.
+Monday county officials there announced 53 inmates and two staff members of the county jail had recently tested positive for COVID-19.

 The Great Falls Tribune reported Monday that new cases tied to the Cascade County Detention Center would be added to state totals for Monday and Tuesday.

+The Cascade County Detention Center outbreak is the largest reported jail outbreak in the state.
+The second-largest jail outbreak in the state was reported Friday when Yellowstone County Sheriff Mike Linder announced 30 inmates had tested positive.

+Monday there were four women and 30 men quarantining at the Yellowstone County jail because of positive tests.
+The jail was built for 434 people but Monday had a population of 495, including 80 inmates being held on behalf of the state's Department of Corrections.

-The 19 new cases in Yellowstone County bring the county's active case total to 799 of the 1,636 active cases in the state, or about 48% of active cases statewide.
+The 19 new cases in Yellowstone County bring total active case there to 799 of the 1,636 active cases in the state, or about 48% of active cases statewide.
 As recently as Sunday, Yellowstone County had more than 50% of statewide cases.

 Statewide there have been 6,624 confirmed cases, of which 4,891 people are considered recovered.